official4mohd/www.pushtype.org/content/docs/configuration.md

       unexpose!
     end

-## Unexposed taxonomies

-By default all taxonomy terms are exposed to the `TaxonomiesFrontEndController` when visiting the permalink.
-Whole taxonomies can be blacklisted from the front end by passing an array of taxonomy type symbols to the `unexposed_taxonomies` option.

-    #!ruby
-    # Hide taxonomies from the NodesFrontEndController
-    config.unexposed_taxonomies = [:manufacturer, :author]

-Hey guess what?
-We can also add taxonomies to the unexposed taxonomies list by calling `Taxonomy.unexpose!` on the class itself:

-    #!ruby
-    class Manufacturer < PushType::Taxonomy
-      unexpose!
-    end

 ## Media styles

 Media styles allow you to configure a collection of reusable [geometry strings](http://markevans.github.io/dragonfly/imagemagick/#processors) to be used by the `Asset#media` method for resizing images on the fly.
 The built in WYSIWYG editor makes use of these to allow users to easily scale images to predefined sizes.